 - a.
 Horizontal slatted hardwood natural timber is preferred. - b.
-Slatted powder-coated aluminium to an approved colour. - c.
-Carports and garages to be treated as integral elements of the architectural composition and facade modulation. - d.
-All colours are to match or compliment the wall or roof colour from the approved colour list. - e.
-Garages positioned less than 4m from the boundary may not face the road frontage and must be entered at right angles to this boundary.
+Slatted powder-coated aluminium matched to an approved colour - c.
+Carports to be treated as a detailed pergola complimenting the overall design attached to the main dwelling. - d.
+All colours are to match or compliment the wall or roof colour from the approved colour list.